billthefarmer/gurgle/README.md

 ## Meaning
 Tap the word once it has been guessed to display the meaning.

+## Share
+### Image
+Share an image of the current display.

+### Code
+Display an alphanumeric code and a QR code which represents a new sequence of words to guess.
+This code may be shared with another copy of Gurgle on another device to set the same sequence of words.
+Tapping the QR code button on the dialog shares the QR code image.
+Tapping the code button shares the alphanumeric code.

 ## Themes
 Select coloured theme from the **Theme** button in the toolbar.

 ## Language
 Select **Language** from the menu.

+## Get code
+### Code
+Enter the code shared by another copy of Gurgle to set the same sequence of words.
+You may also make up your own code.
+It doesn't need the two equals symbols on the end ('='), but will fail with just one.

+### QR code
+Opens the camera app on the phone to take a photo of a QR code.
+The app will attempt to decode it.
+There are plenty of very good QR code and barcode scanner apps that do a better job.

+## Receiving a code
+If the app is sent a code or a QR code image it will set a new sequence of words if the code is decoded successfully.
+This does not affect the current game.

 ## Cheat
 Use my [Crossword](https://github.com/billthefarmer/crossword) or